-A Warning
+\Lambda Warning

-While the inverter power is ON, do not remove the front While the inverter power is ON, do not remove the front cover or the wiring cover.
+- While the inverter power is ON, do not remove the front While the inverter power is ON, do not remove the front cover or the wiring cover.
 Do not run the inverter with the front cover or the wiring cover removed.
 Otherwise you may access the exposed high voltage terminals or the charging part of the circuitry and get an electric shock.
 Even if power is OFF, do not remove the front cover except for wiring or periodic inspection.
-You may accidentally touch the charged inverter circuits and get an electric
+You may accidentally touch the charged inverter circuits and get an electric expect. - shock. - toucn the charged inverter circuits and get an electric shock.

-- shock.

 Before wiring or inspection, LED indication of the operation panel must be switched OFF.
 Any person who is involved in wiring or inspection shall wait for at least 10 minutes after the power supply has been switched OFF and check that there are no residual voltage using a tester or the like.
 The capacitor is charged with high voltage for some time after power OFF, and it is dangerous.
 This inverter must be earthed (grounded).
 Earthing (grounding) must conform to the requirements of national and local safety regulations and electrical code (NEC section 250, IEC 61140 class 1 and other applicable standards).
 A neutral-point earthed (grounded) power supply in compliance with EN standard must be used.
 Any person who is involved in wiring or inspection of this equipment shall be fully competent to do the work.
 The inverter must be installed before wiring.
 Otherwise you may get an electric shock or be injured.
 Do not subject the cables to scratches, excessive stress, heavy loads or pinching.
 Otherwise you may get an electric shock.
 Do not change the cooling fan while power is ON.
+It is dangerous to change the power is the provise for while power is ON.

+- SNOCK.
+Do not change the cooling fan while power is ON.
 It is dangerous to change the cooling fan while power is ON.
 Do not touch the printed circuit board or handle the cables with wet hands.
 Otherwise you may get an electric shock.
 When measuring the main circuit capacitor capacity, the DC voltage is applied to the motor for 1s at powering OFF.

-Never touch the motor terminal, etc. right after powering

-OFF to prevent an electric shock.

-An PM motor is a synchronous motor with high-performance magnets embedded in the rotor.
+Never touch the motor terminal, etc. right after powering OFF. - OFF to prevent an electric shock.
+A PM motor is a synchronous motor with high-performance magnets embedded in the rotor.
+Motor terminals holds highmagnets embedded in the rotor.
 Motor terminals holds high-voltage while the motor is running even after the inverter power is turned OFF.
 Before wiring or inspection, the motor must be confirmed to be stopped.
 In an application, such as fan and blower, where the motor is driven by the load, a low-voltage manual motor starter must be connected at the inverter's output side, and wiring and inspection must be performed while the motor starter is open.
 Otherwise you may get an electric shock.